 If you are a financial aid recipient you must also confirm with your campus financial aid office that you are currently making satisfactory academic progress and that you will not exceed the maximum time frame for receiving financial aid during the period that you are abroad.

 Q. Are scholarships available?

 A. A number of scholarships are available for students who want to study abroad through International Programs.
 For scholarships offered through International Programs, application is available through your Program Application Page under Application Questionnaires.
-For other scholarships, national or international, a list with corresponding links is available in the Outside Scholarships section of our website.
+For other scholarships, national or international, a list with corresponding links is also available in the scholarships section of our website.

 Q. Does CSU IP accept fee waivers?

 A. Yes.
 You can use a CSU dependent waiver, veteran’s fee waiver, Alan Pattee fee waiver to waive some or all of your tuition fees.
 You just need to submit a certification of your waiver.
 If you have questions about waivers, please contact the CSU IP Fiscal Affairs department at firstname.lastname@example.org.

 Q. Why do I need to complete a W9S form?

 A. Students enrolled in IP may be eligible for the Lifetime Learning credit, which provides for a credit of qualified tuition per tax year.
 This form is needed in order to process form 1098T at the end of the year and report tuition fees paid to the International Programs.